 💥 There are several good online programs that will allow you to send faxes cheaply without a fax machine.

-💥 If you need transportation, look into free and low-cost paratransit programs in your area.
+💥 If you need transportation, look into free and low-cost paratransit and other transportation programs in your area.

-💥 If you run into any problems with your application, take a look here: How to Experience Technical Difficulties
+💥 If you run into any problems with your application, take a look here: How to Solve Your Social Security Problems

 💥 If you are curious how high or low your disability check will be here’s How Much Money Will I Get if I Am Approved for Disability?

 💥 If you have questions, and you’re having trouble finding answers, check out: How to Escape the Information Black Hole

 💥 If you miss a deadline: What To Do If You Miss a Social Security Deadline